ON THIS PAGE: You will learn about the different ways doctors use to treat people with a pituitary gland tumor. To see other pages, use the menu.

 If treatment fails

-A diagnosis of an advanced tumor is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced tumor is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.